 The authorized_key file keeps track of the user's authorized public keys.
 The most common use of this file is to let users log in without entering their password, which is supported by the Erlang ssh daemon.

-RSA, DSA and ECDSA host keys are supported and are expected to be found in files named ssh_host_rsa_key, ssh_host_dsa_key and ssh_host_ecdsa_key.
+RSA and DSA host keys are supported and are expected to be found in files named ssh_host_rsa_key, ssh_host_dsa_key and ssh_host_ecdsa_key.

 The ssh application uses the default OTP error logger to log unexpected errors or print information about special events.

 The supported SSH version is 2.0.

 The actual set of algorithms may vary depending on which OpenSSL crypto library that is installed on the machine.
 For the list on a particular installation, use the command ssh:default_algorithms/0.
 The user may override the default algorithm configuration both on the server side and the client side.
 See the option preferred_algorithms in the ssh:daemon/1,2,3 and ssh:connect/3,4 functions.

 - email@example.com (AEAD_AES_128_GCM)

 - firstname.lastname@example.org (AEAD_AES_256_GCM)

 Following the internet de-facto standard, the cipher and mac algorithm AEAD_AES_128_GCM is selected when the cipher email@example.com is negotiated.
 The cipher and mac algorithm AEAD_AES_256_GCM is selected when the cipher firstname.lastname@example.org is negotiated.